ButterflyNetwork/onnx-tensorflow/README.md

 partner project.
 It IS NOT intended for use with any other model, and will (in all likelihood) break in many unexpected ways if applied to any other model.

-Please see [https://github.com/onnx/onnx-tensorflow](the original readme) for any more details on usage.
+Please see [the original readme](https://github.com/onnx/onnx-tensorflow) for any more details on usage.